Mamoutou Diarra

 Mamoutou Diarra (born 21 May 1980) is a French-Malian former professional basketball player.
+He played as a small forward, spending the majority of his career in the French league.

 Professional career

 Diarra began his professional career with AS Bondy 93 of the French Second Division in 1999.
 He then moved to the French First Division club Paris Racing Basket, where he played from 2000 to 2005.
 He then moved to Chalon, where he played from 2005 to 2007.

 He played with the Greek League club PAOK from 2007 to 2009.
 He then joined the Italian League club Air Avellino, before moving to the French League club Chorale Roanne.
 In 2010, he moved to the Greek League club Maroussi., but due to the economic problems of the Greek club he returned to French Pro A signing a one-year contract with Cholet.
 In March 2014, he signed with Orléans Loiret Basket.

 In June 2014, he signed with Olympique Antibes of the LNB Pro B. After two seasons, he left Antibes.